 - Check the Frame One More Time – Once you flashed or sealed the joist and beams, check it one last time.
 You’ll want to make sure that everything is level and even.

 - Install the Decking Boards- The only thing left to do is to install the new decking boards.
 Install them the same way you did it the first time.
 If you are upgrading from wood to composites, you may also need to change your fastening method.
 For most composite decks, you will need to use hidden fasteners.
 You can check with the boards’ manufacturers for specific instructions and suggested installation methods for the best results.
 Make sure to follow any building standards.

-- Add Finishing – Lastly, add finishing to your deck if desired.
+- Add Finishing – Lastly, add finishing to your decking if desired.
 You seal or frame the ends of your decking boards.
 You can also install new railings or new stairs.

 Why Choose Composites

 While most synthetic decks like HDPE and PVC are of the same durability, composites have a slight edge.
 One of the most notable differences between composites and plastic decking is the appearance.
-Most composites look natural and wood-like, whereas plastic decks often look synthetic.
-While it does not necessarily mean PVC decks are unattractive, more people prefer the rustic wood aesthetic.
+Most composites look natural and wood-like, whereas plastic decking often look synthetic.
+While it does not necessarily mean PVC decking are unattractive, more people prefer the rustic wood aesthetic.

-Besides appearances, composite decking is also less prone to temperature fluctuations than plastic decks.
-Temperature changes can cause thermal expansion in thermoplastics, making PVC decks swell and shrink.
+Besides appearances, composite decking is also less prone to temperature fluctuations than plastic decking.
+Temperature changes can cause thermal expansion in thermoplastics, making PVC decking swell and shrink.
 On the other hand, composites are more dimensionally stable due to their composition.
 While composites still contract and expand, the wood fibres hold their shape much better.